anwtn/functions-on-k8s/README.md

 The command to create the storage-account will then be:

 `az.cmd storage account create --resource-group $group --name $storageAccountName --location $location --kind $storageKind --sku $storageSku --access-tier $storageAccessTier --https-only $storageHttpsOnly`

+Finally we need to create the storage queue inside the new storage account.
+[The queue creation parameters are explained here](https://docs.microsoft.com/en-us/cli/azure/storage/queue?view=azure-cli-latest#az_storage_queue_create), but we will go through them.

+We will call our storage queue `review-submitted`:
+`queueName=review-submitted`

+We also need a storage-account key to use with the queue.
+We will generate this using the following command and store the output in a variable for later use:

+`storageAccountKey=$(az.cmd storage account keys list --resource-group $group --account-name $storageAccountName --query "[0].value" | tr -d '"')`

+We will also grab a connection string which we will need to use with our function app in a later section:

+`storageAccountConnectionString="DefaultEndpointsProtocol=https;AccountName=$storageAccountName;AccountKey=$storageAccountKey;EndpointSuffix=core.windows.net"`

+Use `echo $storageAccountConnectionString` to output the connection string and make note of it for later.

+We can then create the new storage queue using the generated account key and connection string:

+`az.cmd storage queue create --name $queueName --account-key $storageAccountKey --account-name $storageAccountName --connection-string $storageAccountConnectionString`

+## Connect the function to the queue

+We will now make some small changes to the function we generated earlier to connect it to the queue.

+In the function code: `./ReviewsWorkerFunctionApp/ReviewQueueListener.cs`

+...add the queue-name and a new alias for the connection string, i.e.

+`public static void Run([QueueTrigger("myqueue-items", Connection = "")]string myQueueItem, ILogger log)`

+becomes:

+`public static void Run([QueueTrigger("review-submitted", Connection = "ReviewQueueConnectionString")]string myQueueItem, ILogger log)`

+## Generate the Docker image

+## Push the Docker image to ACR

+## Deploy the service to Kubernetes

+## Add some messages to the queue